ProgrammazioneDiSistema2024-IA-ZZ/Group-37/README.md

 ![Main Activities](images/main_activity.png)

 ## Installer
-To deploy the application the user will have an installer composed like this:
+To deploy the application the user will have an installer.

-1. **Setup Screen:**
-   - Brief description of the application.
-2. **Configuration Screen**
-   - Configuration of backup type:
+**Automatic Startup:** The installer will configure the program to run at system startup.<br>

+**Emergency Backup Initializer**:
+The user will have the possibility to configure the backup by:
-     - Choose root folder for the backup[Browse].
+   - Choosing root folder for the backup[Browse].
-     - Select "Entire folder content" or "Specific file types".
+   - Selecting "Entire folder content" or a "Specific file type".
-3. **Install Screen**
-    - Final installation process.

-**Automatic Startup:** The installer will configure the program to run at system startup.

 ## Testing